Maritime Trading

 Milligan, Jeffrey Ayala.
 2020.
 Islamic Identity, Postcoloniality, and Educational Policy: Schooling and Ethno-Religious Conflict in the Southern Philippines.
 Singapore: Springer Nature.

 Two important historical landmarks that keep the Sulu and Mindanao link with China alive.
-The tomb of Sulu ruler Paduka Batara in China and the grave of Poon Tao Kong in Sulu.
+The tomb of Poon Tao Kong in Sulu and the shrine of Sulu ruler Paduka Batara in China

 Chinese long stays in the Sulu Archipelago and Mindanao also resulted in cultural and philosophical exchanges.
 Many of their legacies, such as dress style, martial arts, culinary habits, and wedding and burial rights, continue to survive among the Muslims in Mindanao and the Sulu Archipelago.